tomascordero/chargebee-php/dotnet/README.md

-# ChargeBee .Net Client Library
+# ChargeBee .Net Client Library - Version 1

 The .Net library for integrating with ChargeBee Recurring Billing and Subscription Management solution.

+This library is applicable for Chargebee API version 1.
+Library for version 2 can be found in [master](https://github.com/chargebee/chargebee-dotnet) branch.

 ## Installation

-Install the latest version of the library with the following commands:
+Install the latest version of the 1.x.x library with the following commands:

 Use NuGet: [NuGet](https://nuget.org) is a package manager for Visual Studio.

 To install the ChargeBee .Net Client Library, run the following command in the Package Manager Console:

-    $ Install-Package ChargeBee
+	$ Install-Package ChargeBee -Verion 1.x.x

-If you would prefer to build it from source:
+If you would prefer to build it from source, checout latest version of 1.x.x release tag:

-    $ git clone git@github.com:chargebee/chargebee-dotnet.git
+    $ git checkout [latest realeas tag]

 ## Documentation